 Reporting under the CFMP on the results of the monitoring and follow-up programs and the trigger response framework will be completed for each year in which sampling is done, starting in Construction phase.
-As required by EAC Condition 41(i), the CFMP report will include, at minimum, the following information:
+As required by EAC Condition 41(i), the CFMP report will be provided to the EAO, EMLI, ENV, NHA, and Aboriginal Groups; reports will also be available for the general public, upon request.
+The CFMP report will include, at minimum, the following information:

-- "i) all raw data; - ii) interpretation of the collected data, including a discussion of whether the data indicates that any contaminants exceed or exceeded triggers or thresholds...; - iii) all additional mitigation or adaptive management measures undertaken by the Holder in response to information obtained through the implementation of the plan or proposed to be undertaken, including when the measures will be implemented, following submission of the report; - iv) any proposed changes to the sampling program".
+- "i) all raw data: - ii) interpretation of the collected data, including a discussion of whether the data indicates that any contaminants exceed or exceeded triggers or thresholds...; - iii) all additional mitigation or adaptive management measures undertaken by the Holder in response to information obtained through the implementation of the plan or proposed to be undertaken, including when the measures will be implemented, following submission of the report; - iv) any proposed changes to the sampling program".